A LEGACY OF ADVOCACY

 Radio DJ Hayes Fm Saturday mornings

-Started working with a theatre company documenting South Asian queer journeys to tour the country & began speaking in the media anon or under pseudonyms including widely across the BBC and major press including the Sunday Times.
+Started working with a theatre company documenting South Asian queer journeys to tour the country & began speaking in the media anonymously or under pseudonyms including widely across the BBC and major press including the Sunday Times.
 An audio recording of an interview about Reeta’s experience as a British Asian lesbian are held in an archive at The British Library.

 2015